apache/mesos/docs/mesos-containerizer.md

 and secondary handles in the [Linux kernel documentation for net_cls](https://www.kernel.org/doc/Documentation/cgroup-v1/net_cls.txt).

-By default the cgroups/net_cls isolator does not manage the net_cls handles, and assumes the operator is going to manage/assign these handles.
+By default, the cgroups/net_cls isolator does not manage the net_cls handles, and assumes the operator is going to manage/assign these handles.
 To enable the management of net_cls handles by the cgroups/net_cls isolator you need to specify a 16-bit primary handle, of the form 0xAAAA, using the `--cgroups_net_cls_primary_handle` flag at agent startup.

-Once a primary handle has been specified for a agent, for each container the cgroups/net_cls isolator allocates a 16-bit secondary handle.
+Once a primary handle has been specified for an agent, for each container the cgroups/net_cls isolator allocates a 16-bit secondary handle.
 It then assigns the 32-bit combination of the primary and secondary handle to the net_cls cgroup associated with the container